 How well do you know your penis?
 Here are some interesting and helpful facts about your penis that you may not be aware of.

 If your penis is violently twisted when fully erect, it can break.
 Even though there are no bones inside the penis vessels engorged with blood during an erection can burst and rush into the surrounding tissues cause a painful swelling.
-This problem may seem rare but many men are too embarrassed to report it to their GP.
+This problem may seem rare but many people are too embarrassed to report it to their GP.
 Damage to the penis occurs in one third of all cases when the partner is on top.
-This often happens when the man’s penis slips out of his partner and gets severely bent.
-Treatment involves a prolonged period of abstinence which most men do not object to as their penis is very painful.
+This often happens when the penis slips out of a partner and gets severely bent.
+Treatment involves a prolonged period of abstinence which most people do not object to as their penis is very painful.

-On average, a healthy man will have between three and five erections each night, lasting up to 25 minutes in duration.
-It is common knowledge that men wake up with a full ‘morning glory’, which is the last of the night time erections.
+On average, a healthy person will have between three and five erections each night, lasting up to 25 minutes in duration.
+It is common knowledge that people wake up with a full ‘morning glory’, which is the last of the night time erections.
 As to why these erections occur is not fully understood but it is believed that it is closely related to the rapid eye movement (REM) phase of sleep when dreaming.
 Experiencing this number of erections at night is not a problem, but quite the opposite as it indicates that everything is in good working order.
-A man experiencing erectile dysfunction problems may notice that his night time erections are less frequent.
+A person experiencing erectile dysfunction problems may notice that their night time erections are less frequent.

-The penis does not contain any muscles but is composed of a sponge like structure called the corpora cavernosa, which fills with blood when a man becomes aroused and makes his penis swell.
+The penis does not contain any muscles but is composed of a sponge like structure called the corpora cavernosa, which fills with blood when a person becomes aroused and makestheir penis swell.
 The swelling blocks the veins which normally pump blood away from the penis.
 As an erection disappears, the blood drains away from the penis.

-This myth has been perpetuated by many men with big feet over the years but is completely unfounded according to a study published in The British Journal of Urology International.
-The researchers from University College London measured the penises of 104 men of differing ages, teenagers to pensioners and found that the average penis size when flaccid was 13cm/5.1” and the average shoe size was 9 (43 European size) indicating that there is no link.
+This myth has been perpetuated by many people with a penis who have big feet over the years but is completely unfounded according to a study published in The British Journal of Urology International.
+The researchers from University College London measured the penises of 104 people of differing ages, teenagers to pensioners and found that the average penis size when flaccid was 13cm/5.1” and the average shoe size was 9 (43 European size) indicating that there is no link.

-Most people think that a tall man will usually have a large penis, but this is not entirely true.
+Most people think that a tall person will usually have a large penis, but this is not entirely true.
 The largest organ recorded was 14 cm (5.5 inches) in the flaccid state.
-It belonged to a slim man who was 5’ 7” tall (170 cm).
+It belonged to a slim person who was 5’ 7” tall (170 cm).
 The smallest penis measured 6cm (2.25 inches).
-It belonged to a fairly heavily built man of 5’ 11” (180cm).
+It belonged to a fairly heavily built person of 5’ 11” (180cm).

-Recent studies by Asian scientists have found that the ratio between the second and fourth digits on a man’s right hand seemed to correlate to the length of his flaccid and stretched penis, with a lower index to ring finger length ratio indicating a longer penis.
+Recent studies by Asian scientists have found that the ratio between the second and fourth digits on a person’s right hand seemed to correlate to the length of their flaccid and stretched penis, with a lower index to ring finger length ratio indicating a longer penis.
 (Asian Journal of Andrology 2011)

-Some women can struggle to enjoy sex when their partner has a larger than average penis.
-Some women prefer men with a larger penis However, there are ways in which sexual intercourse can feel pleasureable, whatever his size.
+Some people with a vagina can struggle to enjoy sex when their partner has a larger than average penis.
+However some prefer a partner with a larger penis However, there are ways in which sexual intercourse can feel pleasureable, whatever their size.

 Check your penis and testicles regularly for any lumps, bumps, changes in the skin or dishcarge.
 Many of these symptoms are benign but seek medical advice for appropriate treatment.